Roger Liddle, Baron Liddle

 Roger John Liddle, Baron Liddle (born 14 June 1947) is a British political adviser and consultant who is principally known for being Special Adviser on European matters to the former Prime Minister Tony Blair, and President of the European Commission, José Manuel Barroso.
 He also worked together with Peter Mandelson on books outlining the political philosophy of the Labour Party under Blair's leadership.
-He is the co-chair of the international think tank Policy Network and was Pro-Chancellor of the University of Lancaster until 2020.
+He is the chair of Progressive Britain, the successor organisation to the international think tank Policy Network and Progress, and was Pro-Chancellor of Lancaster University until 2020.

+In December 2021, Liddle was awarded an Honorary Doctorate by Lancaster University.

 Family

 Liddle was the son of John Thwaites Liddle and Elizabeth née Temple.
 Born on 14 June 1947 in Carlisle, he attended Carlisle Grammar School. and gained the Wyndham Scholarship at The Queen's College, Oxford, where he gained degrees in Modern History and Management Studies.
 In 1983 he married the Hon.
-Caroline Thomson – daughter of Lord Thomson of Monifieth, former Labour Member of Parliament for Dundee East.
+Caroline Thomson – daughter of Lord Thomson of Monifieth, former Labour Member of Parliament for Dundee East, Cabinet minister and European Commissioner.
 She was chief operating officer of the BBC, until she was made redundant in 2011 amidst controversy over the selection of a new BBC Director General.

 Career

 After completing his degrees Liddle worked in research for the Oxford School of Social and Administrative Studies and as an industrial relations Officer for The Electricity Council.
-In 1976 he moved into politics by becoming Special Adviser to William Rodgers, Secretary of State for Transport.
+In 1976 he moved into politics by becoming Special Adviser to William Rodgers, Secretary of State for Transport, during the government of James Callaghan.

 From there he became Director of the Public Policy Centre, undertaking pioneering work on the regulation of privatised industries, exchange rate policy, regional policy, science and industrial policy, employee participation and wage determination, and choice in public services.

-Liddle then moved into the private sector for 10 years, taking the position of managing director of Prima Europe Ltd – a consultancy company advising on the impact of politics and regulation at European and national level.
+Liddle then moved into the private sector for 10 years, taking the position of managing director of Prima Europe Ltd, a strategy consultancy company which advised on the impact of political and regulatory developments at European and national levels.

+In 1994 he was elected as a Liberal Democrat Councillor in Lambeth.